guill3m/website/README.md

 - and many more that I can't remember anymore.

 Some of these iterations live here on [my GitHub profile](https://github.com/guill3m?tab=repositories), some are from before I even knew what Git was so they only live in some dusty hard drive.

+## License

+The content of this project itself is proprietary, the underlying source code used to format and display that content is licensed under the MIT license.